-Figure 7; MPS Interface box
+Figure 9.
+MPS Interface box.
+The nitrogen flow is not turned on, so the LED is off for that channel.

-Chapter 5
+Chapter 6

 Procedure for Draining LCW from Isotope Rig

 Close IMV1X00C Supply, then IMV1X00C Return.
-These are the DUMP LCW cooling connections to the isotope rig (Fig. 8)
+These are the DUMP LCW cooling connections to the isotope rig (Fig. 10)